dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 {% endhighlight %}

-When you use the SDK as a source for packages, you must specify a `--sdkdir` command-line argument, pointing to the SDK location.
-The path to the SDK must be a fully qualified path, until [bug 3714](http://code.google.com/p/dart/issues/detail?id=3714) is addressed.
+When you use the SDK as a source for packages, you must specify a `DART_SDK` environment variable, pointing to the SDK location.

 {% highlight bash %}
+export DART_SDK=/path/to/your/SDK
 cd your/app
-$DART_SDK/bin/pub install --sdkdir=/full/path/to/dart/sdk
+$DART_SDK/bin/pub install
 {% endhighlight %}

 ## Pointing Dart to your packages